Corrector Yui: Miscellaneous

-This virtual world is the form of Internet in Yui's world.
-Everyone can access and experience worlds inside it, using VR units.
-These is where the Softwares, digital avatars powered by AI are working.
-ComNet is connected to infrastructure, public services, or even entertiment around the world.
-Time goes 256 times faster in ComNet than in the real world (means, one second in the real world is approximately the same as 256 seconds (4 minutes, 16 seconds) in ComNet).
-However, being too long in ComNet can cause problems, because of fatigued body, causing symptoms which are dubbed as "ComNet Fever".
-That's why in regular VR units, there are failsafe programs that eject people automatically after 10 hours a day in ComNet.
-ComCon bracelets didn't have this feature, once causing Ai to get "ComNet Fever" when she stayed too long in the Net.
+A virtual world that is the form of Internet in Yui's world, where the Softwares, digital avatars powered by AI, work.
+Everyone can access and experience worlds inside it using VR units, and ComNet is connected to infrastructure, public services, and entertainment around the world.
+Time goes 256 times faster in ComNet than in the real world, meaning that one second in the real world is approximately the same as 256 seconds (4 minutes, 16 seconds) in ComNet.
+However, spending too much time in ComNet can cause symptoms known as "ComNet Fever".
+For this reason, regular VR units have failsafe programs that automatically eject people after 10 hours spent in ComNet.
+ComCon bracelets lack this feature, once causing Ai to get "ComNet Fever" after staying in the Net too long.